AaronLieb/SIAttendance/README.md

 Navigate to Reports > Usage

-Download your monthly reports from August to December
+Starting with August, download each SI session usage report for that month.

-Make sure to check "Export with meeting data" and "Show unique users"
+Make sure to check "Show unique users"

-Put all the downloads in a folde
+Put all the downloads in a folder

-Run the program, select your folder
+Run the program using Python3

-When prompted, enter the meeting ID of your sessions
+`python3 main.py` or `python main.py`

+an output file will be generated called `output.csv`